-- Delivery of the project steering group, including setting up the group, organising and running meetings and providing brief written minutes of each meeting to be circulated to participants afterwards (task 1.1). - A final report, including executive summary, setting out the methodology and findings of the project (task 3.2). - A presentation of key results to the CCC and project steering group (task 3.2), and to groups of experts to ground truth the analysis. - Weekly initially (with the potential to move to fortnightly) meetings with the CCC project manager to share updates, discuss upcoming decisions and ensure the work is progressing as expected.
+- Delivery of the project steering group, including setting up the group, organising and running meetings and providing brief written minutes of each meeting to be circulated to participants afterwards (task 1.1). - A final report, including executive summary, setting out the methodology and findings of the project (task 3.2). - A presentation of key results to the CCC and project steering group (task 3.2). - Weekly meetings (may be adjusted to fortnightly after project inception) with the CCC project manager to share updates, discuss upcoming decisions and ensure the work is progressing as expected.